dstackai/dstack/docs/docs/guides/clouds.md

     To use spot instances with certain cloud providers (e.g. AWS), you should request quotes for such instances separately.

-## Configuring clouds with dstack
+## Configuring backends

-First, you need to start the `dstack` server, log in to the UI, open the project settings, and add a backend for each cloud.
+To use your cloud accounts with `dstack`, open the project settings and configure a backend for each cloud.

 ![](../../assets/images/dstack-hub-view-project-empty.png){ width=800 }